 Think of the Suzuki DR650: basic, but that’s what makes it so rugged.
 Simple telescopic forks, single twin-piston sliding caliper, steel frame and nothing to write home about.
 But that’s a good thing for a round the world motorcycle, because there’s less to go wrong and it’s easier to fix when it does.

-But now for 2022, the legendary Kawasaki KLR650 has finally been brought back to life and given a makeover.
+But in 2022 the legendary Kawasaki KLR650 was finally been brought back to life and given a makeover.
 Updated and upgraded for ’22, the KLR gets an LCD dash, an ABS option, fuel injection, one piece frame, new fuel tank and fairings, clutch updates, more mid-range power, new seat, wider bars and pegs, screen and a few more tweaks.
 There’s a lot of new changes, but none of these are special.
 Instead they just bring a very outdated bike up to the minimum level of today’s bikes.

 So, while before it was like the DR650, it’s now a more modern, emission compliant, acceptable and more comfortable version of that.